monome/docs/norns/help.md

 If you are consistently unable to connect your norns to WiFi through the [connection steps outlined here](/docs/norns/wifi-files/#wifi-connect), please perform the following steps:

+1. If your network name has any apostrophes, it might be interpretted as a [*prime*](https://en.wikipedia.org/wiki/Prime_(symbol)), which would cause connection failure.
+Removing apostrophes from network names has helped resolve most issues with connectivity.

-1. Try getting very close to your WiFi router.
+2. Try getting very close to your WiFi router.
 Bad signal can make it seem nonfunctional.

-2. Plug the WiFi nub into a non-norns computer (laptop/desktop ; MacOS/Windows/Linux) and confirm that the nub functions as expected.
+3. Plug the WiFi nub into a non-norns computer (laptop/desktop ; MacOS/Windows/Linux) and confirm that the nub functions as expected.
 If your nub is defective, please email help@monome.org for a replacement.

-3. If you are prompted to update the nub's drivers, please do so.
+4. If you are prompted to update the nub's drivers, please do so.
 Even if there are no updates available, sometimes the simple task of searching for an update resolves connectivity issues.
 When this process completes, plug the nub back into norns.

-4. If norns is still unable to connect to WiFi, connect the power cable to your non-norns computer and follow the `serial` steps outlined [here](../advanced-access/#serial).
+5. If norns is still unable to connect to WiFi, connect the power cable to your non-norns computer and follow the `serial` steps outlined [here](../advanced-access/#serial).
 Once you perform this serial login, try executing `nmtui` for a graphical interface of the WiFi utilities, which may have better luck connecting to a network:

     ![](/docs/norns/image/terminal-nmtui-main.png)

-5. If you are still unable to connect, please email help@monome.org with the following information:
+6. If you are still unable to connect, please email help@monome.org with the following information:

    - Whether your nub was able to successfully connect with a non-norns computer
-   - Screenshots of the terminal screens in step 4
+   - Screenshots of the terminal screens in step 5
    - The name of your WiFi network
    - The make/model of your WiFi router
    - Your router config (WPA, WEP, etc)